OLD CATHOLIC CONFEDERATION

 Opportunities for Philanthropy and Giving to the Church

-We work with individuals, groups and corporations interested in providing current support to the mission of the Old Catholic Confederation and the Archdiocese of the United States.
+We work with individuals, groups and corporations interested in providing current support to the mission of the Old Catholic Confederation.

 We work with individuals, churches and conferences to facilitate a variety of gifts which are planned and/or funded now, but whose benefit is not received by the Church until after the death of the donor(s).

 Wills and bequests

 A properly executed Will or Living Trust is the only way to assure that your estate is distributed according to your wishes, and is the most common way that deferred gifts to the Church are made.
 You can designate a percentage or a dollar amount, or direct that the Church receive the residual amount of your estate.
 A Will or Living Trust can also be used to set up life-income gifts that benefit heirs during their lifetimes, with the remaining principal constituting a gift to the Church.